 We must also tackle the scourge of modern slavery and make sure our economy is not based on exploitative employment practices.
-I sit on the board of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act; you can read some of my speeches on it here, here and here.
-More recently I have challenged the Government on ensuring that the Independent Anti-Slavery Commissioner can be truly independent.
+I was a founding trustee of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act; you can read some of my speeches on it here, here and here.
+I also pressed the Government for the Independent Anti-Slavery Commissioner to be truly independent.

 Challenging policies that divide families